-One area that’s gaining a lot of automation traffic is how to move materials more quickly and safely.
+One area that’s gaining a lot of traction is how to move materials more quickly and safely.
 In the past, manual labor moved materials, along with forklifts and other ‘lifting’ equipment.

 However, in the age of lean manufacturing and lean warehousing, ergonomic material handling is taking over.
-With the advent of mezzanines and vertical reciprocating conveyors (VRC lifts), material handling is becoming more automated and with less human intervention.
-This, of course, leads to increased productivity and improved employee safety leading to a more ‘lean’ environment.
+With the advent of mezzanines and vertical reciprocating conveyors (VRCs), materials handling is becoming more automated and with less human intervention.
+This, of course, leads to increased productivity and improved employee safety, leading to a more ‘lean’ environment.

-The demand for VRC lifts has skyrocketed over the last few years.
-According to CIP’s VP of Sales, JP Valcarce “there’s been a 30% increase in sales over the last two years.”
+The demand for VRCs has skyrocketed over the last few years.
+According to CIP’s VP of Sales, JP Valcarce, “there’s been a 30% increase in sales over the last two years.”

 Before discussing how VRC lifts and mezzanines contribute to increased production and improved safety, let’s look at some statistics on each.

 According to researchgate.net, manual material handling is the most common cause of fatigue, waist injury, and spinal cord injury.